wlittler/HTMLIntroductory/quizzes/day3.md

 ###  Quiz – Day 2: Casade Styles Sheet

-Name the two interal ways to write CSS.
+Name the two internal ways to write CSS.

 Name the only allowed way to add CSS in this course.